 Savings accounts don’t usually have the same withdrawal restrictions as CDs.
 You can access the money whenever you’d like, but many banks prohibit more than six transactions of a certain kind each month.

 Higher Interest Rates

 CDs often pay more in interest, although online savings accounts are becoming quite competitive with CD rates.
 In many instances, you can earn more by locking your money in a CD than you can by investing in a more liquid savings account.

 Long-term CDs typically pay higher rates than short-term CDs, but there’s a catch: If rates increase while you’re invested in a long-term CD, you’re essentially stuck with the rate you have until maturity.
 Although you can take out your money at any time, you’ll get hit with the early withdrawal penalty, which varies from bank to bank.

 Why Would You Open a Certificate of Deposit?

 CDs can be considered a good investment for those looking for low risks and steady returns.
 Here are the major benefits of a certificate of deposit:

-CDs carry insurance of up to $250,000, like savings and checking accounts.
+- Government Guarantee: CDs carry insurance of up to $250,000, just like savings and checking accounts.

-Some CDs pay a very competitive rate, especially when compared with other guaranteed accounts like savings accounts.
+- Steady Returns: Some CDs pay a very competitive rate, especially when compared with other guaranteed accounts, like savings accounts.
 You can use a CD rate calculator to compare the options.